The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Abstract

 \section{Abstract}

-We present results from a set of high-fidelity simulated lightcones for the DESI One-Percent Survey, created from the \textsc{Uchuu} simulation.
+{ We present results from a set of mock lightcones for the DESI One-Percent Survey, created from the \textsc{Uchuu} simulation.
 This $8~h^{-3}{\rm Gpc}^3$ $N$-body simulation comprises 2.1 trillion particles and provides high-resolution dark matter (sub)haloes in the framework of the Planck base-$\Lambda$CDM cosmology.
 Employing the subhalo abundance matching (SHAM) technique, we populate the \textsc{Uchuu} (sub)haloes with all four DESI tracers (BGS, LRG, ELG and QSO) to $z=2.1$.
 Our method accounts for redshift evolution as well as the clustering dependence on luminosity and stellar mass.
-The two-point clustering statistics of the DESI One-Percent Survey align reasonably well with our predictions from \textsc{Uchuu} across scales ranging from $0.1\,\hMpc$ to $100\,\hMpc$.
-Some discrepancies arise due to cosmic variance, incompleteness in the massive end of the stellar mass function, and a simplified galaxy-halo connection model.
-We find that the \textsc{Uchuu} BGS and LRG samples are adequately described using the standard 5-parameter halo occupation distribution model, while the ELGs and QSOs show agreement with an adopted Gaussian distribution for central halos with a power law for satellites.
-We observe a fair agreement in the large-scale bias measurements between data and mock samples, although the data exhibits smaller bias values, likely due to cosmic variance.
+The two-point clustering statistics of the DESI One-Percent Survey generally agree with predictions from \textsc{Uchuu} across scales ranging from $0.3\,\hMpc$ to $100\,\hMpc$ for the BGS and across scales ranging from $5\,\hMpc$ to $100\,\hMpc$ for the other tracers.
+We observe some differences in clustering statistics that can be attributed to incompleteness of the massive end of the stellar mass function of LRGs, our use of a simplified galaxy-halo connection model for ELGs and QSOs, and cosmic variance.
+We find that at the high precision of \textsc{Uchuu}, the shape of the halo occupation distribution (HOD) of the BGS and LRG samples are not fully captured by the standard 5-parameter HOD model.
+However, the ELGs and QSOs show agreement with an adopted Gaussian distribution for central haloes with a power law for satellites.
+We observe fair agreement in the large-scale bias measurements between data and mock samples, although the BGS data exhibits smaller bias values, likely due to cosmic variance.
 The bias dependence on absolute magnitude, stellar mass and redshift aligns with that of previous surveys.
-These results improve simulated lightcone construction from cosmological models and enhance our understanding of the galaxy-halo connection, with pivotal insights from the first DESI data for the success of the final survey.
+These results provide DESI with tools to generate high-fidelity lightcones for the remainder of the survey and enhance our understanding of the galaxy-halo connection.}